omarXzain/programming-installation-guide/Computer Setup Guide/part1.md

 - once you enabled the services click ok and then you are required to RESTART your machine in order to take effect.

 ### Note:
-- sometimes the virtual machine service is DISABLED from your machine, if so, open cmd.exe as adminstrator and run this command:
+- sometimes the virtual machine service is DISABLED from your machine, if so, go to your windows search bar, search for cmd.exe and run it as adminstrator and run this command:
 ```
 Enable-WindowsOptionalFeature -Online -FeatureName VirtualMachinePlatform
 ```
-- RESTART your machine after that and it should work for you.
+- RESTART your machine if prompted, it should work for you.

 ### now we need to run several commands using PowerShell
 - search for PowerShell from windows search bar and open `PowerShell.exe` and run the following commands: